MicrosoftDocs/cpp-docs/docs/standard-library/random-functions.md

 The floating point integral type.
 For possible types, see [\<random>](../standard-library/random.md).

 *Bits*\
+The number of bits of randomness to use.

+*Generator*\
-The random number generator.
+A random number generator class.

 *Gen*\
-The random number generator.
+A reference to an instance of a random number generator of type *Generator*.

 ### Remarks